KrystianBigaj/kblib/Readme.txt

 To load it back:
   TKBDynamic.ReadFrom(lStream, lTestRecord, TypeInfo(TTestRecord));

-See TestuKBDynamic.pas for some examples of usage.
+See TestuKBDynamic.pas and Demos for some examples of usage.

 Notes:
   - Streams are not fully compatibile DU* vs. DNU*